-Los Alcázares, a spa town, sits on the shores of the Mar Menor, the largest salt water lagoon in Europe.
-The waters of the lagoon are warmed by the thermal breezes, which raises the temperature up to 5 degrees higher than the surrounding Mediterranean sea.
+Los Alcázares is a spa town set on the shores of the Mar Menor, the largest salt water lagoon in Europe.
+The lagoon’s waters are warmed by thermal breezes that raise the temperature up to five degrees higher than in the surrounding Mediterranean Sea.

-The high mineral content of water is so well renowned for it’s health-enhancing properties, coupled with a mild climate, that the World Health Organisation has listed the Mar Menor as one of the healthiest places in the world.
+The high mineral content of the water is so renowned for its health-enhancing properties – coupled with the area’s mild climate – that the World Health Organisation has listed the Mar Menor as one of the healthiest places in the world.

-The Romans built spa baths that have been enjoyed by all who have conquered the area.
+The Romans built spa baths that have been enjoyed by all the different military forces and communities who conquered the area over the centuries.

-With the Catholic Monarchs’ re-conquest, Los Alcázares became a strategically important port for trade and fishing due to its privileged position.
+With the Catholic Monarchs’ Reconquista (Reconquest), Los Alcázares became a strategically important port for trade and fishing due to its privileged position.

-The area boasts seven kilometres of fine sandy beaches connected by an impressive promenade, ideal for an early evening stroll.
+The area offers seven kilometres of fine sandy beaches connected by an impressive promenade, ideal for an early evening stroll.

-All beaches offer showers and water fountains and are equipped for easy disabled access.
+All beaches provide showers and water fountains, and are equipped for convenient disabled access.

 More info here

-The Roman thermal baths are still available for a therapeutic spa day and the mineral waters of the bay are renowned for the beneficial effects for those who suffer with arthritis, rheumatism or skin disorders.
+Roman thermal baths are still available for a therapeutic spa day, and the mineral waters of the bay are renowned for their beneficial effects for those who suffer from arthritis, rheumatism or skin disorders.